ZachEichen/Print_Swerve/README.md

 # Print Swerve: A fully customizable, Fully 3D printable Swerve drive for FTC

 This is a fully 3d printable swerve drive developed and used by FTC team [Robocracy](http://www.ftcrobocracy.org) in the 2018 FTC searon.
-It was largely by Nicolas Eichenberger and Zachary Eichenberger.
+It was primarily developed by [Nicolas Eichenberger](https://sites.google.com/view/neichenberger/) and [Zachary Eichenberger](https://github.com/ZachEichen).

 ![A render of the printable swerve assembled](images/Print_Swerve_Assembled_render_1.png)